papivot/pace-docs/PKS Harbor integration.md

 # PKS Harbor integration

 ### Requirements
-- Access to Pivotal Ops Manager UI with PKS tile deployed (*Pivotal employees connected thru the VPN can request a PKS environment in GCP thru [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
-Upon a PKS environment has been created, you can login using the pks cli and create a cluster using an active plan.)*
+- Access to Pivotal Ops Manager UI with PKS tile deployed (*Pivotal employees connected through the VPN can request a PKS environment in GCP through [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
+When a PKS environment has been created, you can log in using the pks cli and create a cluster using an active plan.)*
 - A working Harbor registry
 - A jumpbox with docker installed.
 - K8s clusters deployed in PKS (without and with UAA as OIDC provider)